sib-swiss/single-cell-training/docs/index.md

 ## Attribution

-Parts of this course are inspired by the [Broad Institute Single Cell Workshop](https://broadinstitute.github.io/2019_scWorkshop/index.html), and courses previously developed by Walid Gharib at SIB.
+Parts of this course are inspired by the [Broad Institute Single Cell Workshop](https://broadinstitute.github.io/2019_scWorkshop/index.html), the [CRUK CI Introduction to single-cell RNA-seq data analysis course](https://bioinformatics-core-shared-training.github.io/UnivCambridge_ScRnaSeq_Nov2021/) and courses previously developed by Walid Gharib at SIB.

 ## License & copyright